r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 This automated installation-time patching is only intended as convenience for testing with this experimental toolchain and is likely to be removed in the future; it is not intended for an R release.

 Therefore, if you are a package maintainer and want your package to work with UCRT, please update your source code accordingly, e.g.  via adding `Makevars.ucrt` files.
 Feel free to re-use/copy from the patches provided for your packages, and feel free then to ask for the patches to be removed from the central repository.

+If you are maintaining a package not on CRAN, but need to patch it to use a specific library from the toolchain, which is used by some CRAN package, it might be useful starting from the linking orders of that package (or a patch available for that package), rather than from scratch.

 ### Multiple definitions of symbols